 Russia, Ukraine, and Belarus Ministries (RUBM)

 Ukraine is the second largest country in Europe after Russia.
-In 2007, the population of Ukraine was estimated at 46 million.
+In 2012, the population of Ukraine was estimated at 46 million.
 The official language of the country is Ukrainian, and Russian is also widely used, especially in the cities.

 The majority of residents in the RUBM region consider themselves Orthodox Christians, although most do not attend church regularly.
-In all three countries, however, nearly all known protestant denominations are present.
+In all three countries, however, nearly all known Protestant denominations are present.

 TWR has been preparing radio programs in the Russian language since 1958 and in the Ukrainian language since about 1962.
 Today, there are two recording studios in Russia, two in Ukraine and one in Belarus, where national coworkers produce programs to be transmitted from medium wave outlets in Estonia and Moldova.
 In addition, there are a few small local FM stations in Siberia.